ckaestne/seai/lectures/03_modelquality/modelquality.md

 ----
-## Summary: Invariants and Generation
+## Preliminary Summary: Invariants and Generation

 * Generating sample inputs is easy, but knowing corresponding outputs is not (oracle problem)
 * Crashing bugs are not a concern